Web SDK

 });

-| Option | Type | Required | Description |
+| Prop | Type | Required | Description |

 |---|---|---|---|

-generateLinkToken | () => Promise<{ link_token: string; isAuthorized?: boolean }> | Yes | Function that returns link token from your backend |
+generateLinkToken | () => Promise<{ link_token: string; isAuthorized?: boolean }> | Yes | Called on click.
+Return isAuthorized: true to skip auth for existing users. |

-onConnectSuccess | (userConsent: UserConsent | null) => void | No | Callback on successful connection |
+onConnectSuccess | (data: UserConsent | null) => void | Yes | Called on success. data is null when isAuthorized was true. |

-onConnectError | (error: Error) => void | No | Callback on connection failure |
+onConnectError | (error: Error) => void | Yes | Called on error or dismissal. |

-integrationName | string | No | Direct integration ID to bypass selection page |
+integrationName | string | No | Skip the integration list and open a specific integration directly. |

-children | React.ReactNode | No | Button text (default: "Connect to Kryptos") |
+children | React.ReactNode | No | Custom button label. |

-className | string | No | Custom CSS class |
+className | string | No | Extra CSS class on the <button> element. |

-style | React.CSSProperties | No | Inline styles |
+style | React.CSSProperties | No | Inline styles on the <button> element. |

 <KryptosConnectButton